 - LLM in United States Law and Dispute Resolution (USLDR)

 - LLM in United States Law (USL)

 Enrollment in each of the Straus Institute LLM programs will be limited.
 As a result, applicants are encouraged to apply early.
 It is recommended that international students submit application at least six (6) months prior to their expected start date; applications can be submitted up to one year in advance.

-International students are required to submit their application with these additional requirements.
+International students are required to submit their Master of Laws application with these additional requirements.